 - Muscle weakness.

-Once you’ve defined the issue, it’s time to get your pirformis to release and then move on to doing consistent exercises at home to create strength and prevent it from coming back.
+Now that you’ve gotten diagnosed with piriformis syndrome, it’s time to get your piriformis to release and then move on to doing consistent exercises at home to create strength and prevent it from coming back.

 - Using a massage ball to do deep tissue work in the glute